Home

 Spay and neuter are also promoted as providing a solution to canine behavioral problems (e.g., aggression, fear and anxiety, excitability) in female and male dogs.
 However, as observed by Dr. Stanley Coren in Psychology Today, the latest peer-reviewed studies show that contrary to conventional wisdom, spaying/neutering was associated with significantly worse behavior.
 Please see sections Behavioral Effects of Spay and Behavioral Effects of Neuter for a full discussion of the current studies regarding spay/neuter and canine behavior.

 Another oft-repeated aspect of spay/neuter that we must challenge is the assertion that spay/neuter lengthens the lives of our dogs.
-On our Lifespan page, we discredit a recent study supporting spay/neuter as a procedure which will enhance the lifespan of the family dog.
+On our Lifespan page, we discredit a 2013 study supporting spay/neuter as a procedure which will enhance the lifespan of the family dog.
 We also introduce studies which conclude that ovarian hormones in females lay the foundation for adult health outcomes, including longevity.
 In fact, the “estrogen deficiency state may be characterized as a state of accelerated aging.
 Further, we are able to introduce studies which demonstrate the hormonal imbalance brought on by spay/neuter negatively affects the dog’s ability to respond to stress.
 This inability to respond to stress creates changes in the dog again consistent with accelerated aging and consequently shortens the lifespan of spayed/neutered canines.

+With respect to the legal requirement for “informed consent“, consider whether you were ever advised of the following: spay surgery itself is a complex, highly invasive procedure, and can have serious complications such as stump pyometra, ovarian remnant syndrome, and uterine stump granuloma (see our “Complications of Spay” section for references and more detail).
+Add to this the lifelong effects of hormonal disruption, and it becomes clear spay should not be the routinely recommended standard for sterilization.
+Spay is also often recommended to avoid life-threatening pyometra despite studies providing pharmaceutical and non-surgical protocols to resolve pyometra.
 With respect to neuter (castration), there is long term evidence regarding the medical ramifications for healthy young human males in previous societies dating back several centuries.
 The historical information is consistent with data/conclusions from current studies of castration.
 Due to the long-term medical consequences, we now opt for vasectomy in human males, so as to preserve the testes and the hormones they produce.
 Surgical castration of human males remains highly controversial, if not illegal, even when performed on convicted sexual predators.
 A review 81 of the literature on the subject of castration with respect to its medical consequences in previous societies concludes:

 “Hopefully, it will never again be possible to repeat the studies reviewed in this paper, as in more recent times we have used different means of expressing man’s inhumanity to man.”